OK, let me be clear about something here. This is not a recipe using cauliflower to replace a starch – like rice or a pizza base!

 - Add curry powder and cook for 30 seconds until fragrant

-- Add cooked cauliflower and stock.
-Place a lid on the saucepan and simmer for 5 minutes until everything is 100% soft
+- Add cooked cauliflower and stock, turn the heat up and bring to the boil.
+Place a lid on the saucepan, reduce heat and simmer for 5 minutes until everything is 100% soft

 - Blend soup until smooth (I find a stick blender works fine and saves having to wash a benchtop one!).
 If the soup is looking way too thick, you can add some water here to thin it out